-Welding Certificate and Degree Training
+Welding Certificate and Degree Training Programs

-- Operate in compliance with specific codes
+- Work in compliance with specific codes

-- Work with specified metal thicknesses
+- Work with specific metal thicknesses

-- Work with specific types of welds
+- Work with various types of welds

 - Perform in compliance with contract specifications

-What to Ask Welder Vocational Schools
+Questions to Ask Welder Trade Schools

 Find More Welding Locations in Ohio

 According to the United States Census Bureau, the city has a total area of 4.88 square miles (12.64 km2), of which 4.69 square miles (12.15 km2) is land and 0.19 square miles (0.49 km2) is water.